 - Increased elimination of folate” (source)

-Unfortunately, even high quality prenatal vitamins often contain folic acid instead of folate.
-I’ve had to create my own supplement regimen for pregnancy to find the natural forms of all the needed nutrients including folate.
+Unfortunately, even high quality prenatal vitamins often contain folic acid instead of the natural folate-forms.
+In the past, I’ve had to create my own supplement regimen for pregnancy to find the natural forms of all the needed nutrients (though there is now a high quality prenatal that contains the natural methylated form)

 Folate is found naturally in foods like liver and spinach.
-It is also possible to find a natural supplemental form of folate that can be taken in place of folic acid.
+It is also possible to find a natural supplemental form that can be taken in place of folic acid.

 Though the recommendation for pregnancy is 400-600mcg of folate/folic acid, this is the minimal amount needed to prevent birth defects.
 When using folate instead of folic acid (thus removing the added risks to mom with the synthetic form), it is often advisable to take more than the minimum.
 As always, check with a doctor or midwife before taking or changing anything, especially during pregnancy, but do your research on this one!

 What I do: Before and during pregnancy, I take 800-1200 mcg of folate.
 I have used Pure Encapsulations Folate (slightly higher quality) and Solgar Folate (less expensive) with good results.
-The one downside to folate is that it isn’t as easily absorbed, so it is often necessary to take more and to get it from real food sources.
+The one downside is that it isn’t as easily absorbed, so it is often necessary to take more and to get it from real food sources.
 I also eat liver at least once a week during pregnancy.
+UPDATE: I now take this prenatal instead which contains adequate levels.